cbmarie255/holbertonschool-validation-backup/module3_task2/DEPLOY.md

 ## How to “quickly” verify that the application is running (healthcheck)?

-To verify the application is running, create a workflow to do a quick healthcheck, or execute either 'make unit-test' or 'make integration-tests'.\n
+To verify the application is running, create a workflow to do a quick healthcheck, or execute either 'make unit-test' or 'make integration-tests'.